 If people say they can taste the difference in grass-fed, organic meat, then you can taste the difference in an animal that didn’t die in fear.
 So how do we get more people asking about the end of life process of an animal?
 Well, I think it starts at what talking they currently know and what companies are marketing to them.

-What Grass Fed, Grass Finished and Organic Actually Mean?
+What Do Grass Fed, Grass Finished and Organic Actually Mean?

 Most consumers think that grass-fed, all-natural, organic meat is automatically better quality; that the animal itself was treated better before it became that night’s dinner.
 What’s more, they automatically believe that the meat wasn’t raised by a commercial farming operation or in a feedlot situation.
-Well, that’s can be true, not be true, or be partially true.
-The labeling of meat is dicey and under-regulated.
-So here’s a look at three most common labels:
+In most cases, this can be true, but it can also be partially true.
+The labeling of meat is dicey.
+Here’s a look at three most common labels:

 - Organic means the animal was raised on organic feed so that it’s less likely to chemically contaminated.
 Organic is a dicey term because USDA certifications on any that is organic are expensive (crops, meat, farmland that grows crops or pasture) and getting these certifications is challenging and take years to obtain.
 So when it comes to your meat, understand that it’s not 100% possible to say is completely organic.

-- Grass finished means that the animal spent the later part of his life on grass, it very well could have been started on grain, didn’t have open access to land, etc. The animal could have been purchased at auction and then added to a different herd at some point in its life.
+- Grass Finished means that the animal spent the later part of his life on grass, it very well could have been started on grain, didn’t have open access to land, etc. The animal could have been purchased at auction and then added to a different herd at some point in its life.
 So does it do you any good to buy grass finished meat over conventional meat?
-Probably not.
+It’s debatable.

 As the cattlemen of Topline Farms put it, “Not every cow raised on the pasture is USDA Certified Organic, and not every organic cow is fed a 100% grass diet or allowed unlimited access to the range.
 If you have to choose between one or the other, it’s important to understand what each label means, and how they each impact the health of your family.”
 In general, organically raised cows have to be kept in open spaces and away from chemical contaminants.